ghoshbishakh/osassignment2/assignment2.md

 #### `int read_block(int disk, int blocknr, void *block_data)`

 Assumes that `block_data` is a 4KB buffer.
-Checks if `blocknr` is a valid block pointer.
+Checks if `blocknr` is a valid block pointer - `blocknr` ranges from `0` to `(B -1)`, where B is the total number of blocks in the disk.
 Reads the block contents into the buffer.
-Returns 0 if success, -1 otherwise.
+Returns 0 if successful, -1 otherwise.
 Also updates the `disk_stat` to increment the `reads` count.

-**CHECK:** valid block pointer check is done or not.
-Check if memory is freed for disk_stat.

 #### `int write_block(int disk, int blocknr, void *block_data)`

 Assumes that the `block_data` is a `4KB` buffer.
-Check if `blocknr` is a valid block pointer.
-Write the contents of the `block_data` buffer into the correct block.
-Return 0 if success, -1 otherwise.
-Also, update the `disk_stat` to increment the `writes` counter.\
+Checks if `blocknr` is a valid block pointer.
+Writes the contents of the `block_data` buffer into the correct block.
+Returns 0 if success, -1 otherwise.
+Also, updates the `disk_stat` to increment the `writes` counter.\
 **NOTE**: Updating disk_stat does not affect the writes counter.